SeleniaItaliaDev/CM4SerialControl/README.md

-# CM4 Control — Monorepo
+# CM4 Serial Control — Monorepo

 <p><strong>Goal: </strong>Reliable control of an RS-485 board from a Raspberry Pi CM4.</p>
 <p><strong>Design: </strong>Split into a Node daemon (owns the serial bus) and a UI app (Electron/React) that talks to the daemon via WebSocket.</p>